Each of the novels in The Devil's Rules series is a standalone book that may be read in any order you wish.

 “The houses I lived in had up to eight children, and most of them cruel, spiteful, malicious, and violent.
 Look there’s a hawk,” Lauree pointed.

 “You were stoned?”
 Clarissa pulled her back to the subject.

 “Yeah.
 Well one day, five of the older kids decided to play junkyard dog, and I was the dog.
-They started throwing stones and rocks at me.
+They started throwing stones, more like big rocks, at me.
 I got a concussion and was moved to another house.”

 Clarissa couldn’t wait to get her driver’s license, if only for the peace and quiet it would bring to the car.